|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We have an early morning departure for our drive to Khiva.
 Overnight in Khiva.

 Day 18: Khiva

-Upon arrival in Khiva, we explore this World heritage site.
-Khiva is a city where time has stood still in the age of the Arabian Nights.
+Today we explore the world heritage site of Khiva, a city where time has stood still in the age of the Arabian Nights.
 Our visit starts with the main site of Itchan Kala followed by Kalta Minor, the Kunya Ark, the Rakhimkhon Madrassah, the Mausoleum of Pakhlavan Makhmud, the Friday Mosque and the Tashauli palace and harem.
-To complete this extraordinary day, we climb the Khodja Minaret to take in the amazing fairy tale panorama.
 Overnight in Khiva.

 Day 19: To Konya Urgench & Darwaza

 Today we will enter Turkmenistan through the border crossing of Dashoguz.
-This day will be dedicated to exploring the UNESCO World Heritage site of Knoye Urgench.
+This day will be dedicated to exploring the UNESCO World Heritage site of Konye Urgench.
 Although destroyed over 800 years ago by Ghengis Khan there are still many ruins to see today, including Central Asia's tallest brick minaret.
 Afterwards we drive southwards through the Karakum Desert to Darwaza and the giant gas crater, popularly known as "Gateway to Hell".
-We will arrive into Darwaza around sunset where we will set up our camp and have dinner under the stars.
-Overnight in tent
+We will arrive at Darwaza around sunset where we will set up our camp and have dinner under the stars.
+Overnight in dome tents.

 Day 21: Ashgabat, Archaeological Site of Nissa